ihaveCred/OfflineSignProvider/README.md

 # offlineSignProvider
-This is a customized Ethereum web3-provider to facilitate separation of business layer and wallet layer
+This is a customized Ethereum web3-provider to facilitate separation of business layer and wallet layer.
+With AWS KMS support.

 encrypt\decrpty command line usage